Risk and Reward

 Taking some modest risk to begin with, is a good way of testing your risk appetite, chosen assets, and how the markets behave.

-Once you have become accustomed to the ups and downs of the markets and increased your confidence, then you can increase your contributions or increase your level of risk, or a combination of both as your knowledge and experience grows.
+Once you have become accustomed to the ups and downs of the markets and increased your confidence, then you can increase your contributions or increase your level of risk, or a combination of both as your knowledge and experience of risk and reward grows.